 A: We distribute our data in formats that are compatible with most computing environments and operating systems.

-- Environments: Standalone workstation (recommended), private network (recommended), networked or client-server (not-recommended).
-We do not recommend the client-server solution due to the delay in approval necessitated by the extended review process that this configuration requires.
+- Environments: We recommend a standalone workstation, although networked or client-server configurations are possible.
+We do not recommend such solutions due to the delay in approval necessitated by the extended review process that these configurations require.
 If you intend to use this configuration, be sure to read this memorandum on client security.

 - Operating Systems: Windows 7 (Professional, Ultimate, or Enterprise), Mac OS-X 10.4.x and above, all flavors of Unix.
 Contact HRS if your operating system is not on this list.
 Note: Windows XP is no longer supported.

 - Workstation Configuration: We recommend the use of secured desktop systems with wireless access removed or permanently disabled.
 The use of laptop or tablet computers is strongly discouraged and will be approved only in extraordinary circumstances.